Collector cars range in model, age, and value. Collector cars are generally considered classic cars or antique cars.

 Insuring Your Collector Car for Collision and Comprehensive

-Whether you drive your collector car for general use or just keep it as your pride and joy to share with other collector car enthusiasts, you should seriously consider collision and comprehensive car insurance.
+Whether you drive your collector car for general use or just keep it to share with other enthusiasts, you should seriously consider collision and comprehensive coverage.

 In order to provide yourself with complete asset protection for your collector car, you need to be covered for all potential mishaps.
 If you cause an accident, you need collision car insurance to pay for damages to your collector car.